Canis Lupus (wrestler)

-Héctor Juan López Vieyra (born November 25, 1984) is a Mexican luchador (or professional wrestler) who is best known for his time with International Wrestling Revolution Group (IWRG) under the ring name Canis Lupus.
+Héctor Juan López Vieyra (born November 25, 1984) is a Mexican professional wrestler, who is best known for his time with International Wrestling Revolution Group (IWRG) under the ring name Canis Lupus.
 He has previously worked under the ring name Comando Negro from 2009 to 2012.
 Near the end of 2012, López took over the Canis Lupus character when the first wrestler to use the name was replaced by IWRG.
 "Canis Lupus" is Latin for wolf, something that was reflected in the mask, that he wore prior to September 2016, which is adorned with stylized wolf features such as ears.

 Canis Lupus, alongside Apolo Estrada Jr., Eterno and Relampargo, teamed together to form a group known as Los Insoportables (Spanish for "The Unbearable"), a rudo ("bad guys") team.
 He is a former holder of the IWRG Intercontinental Lightweight Championship, the IWRG Intercontinental Welterweight Championship and the IWRG Intercontinental Lightweight Championship which he held with Eterno.
 From 2008 through to 2012, he worked under the name "Comando Negro", where he won the 2011 Proyeccion a Nuevas Promesas tournament with Scorpio Jr.